oracle-devrel/cd3-automation-toolkit/docs/remotestate.md

     <img width="50%" height="50%" alt="Screenshot 2024-01-17 at 11 38 54 PM" src="../images/remotestate-1.png">

     - This option is disabled while using the toolkit via Jenkins.
-While using it via CLI, you will have to remove backend.tf from the directory, bring the remote state into local and then upload the stack.
+While using it via CLI, it is required to remove backend.tf from the directory, bring the remote state into local and then upload the stack.

 <br>